 \section{Abstract}

-We propose a new model of the oculomotor system, particularly the vestibulo-ocular reflex, the optokinetic reflex, gaze fixation, and smooth pursuit.
+We propose a new model of the oculomotor system, particularly the vestibulo-ocular reflex, gaze fixation, and smooth pursuit.
 Our key insight is to exploit recent developments on adaptive internal models.
-The outcome is a simple model that includes the interactions between the brainstem and the cerebellum and that recovers behaviors from more than 15 oculomotor experiments.
+The outcome is a simple model that includes the interactions between the brainstem and the cerebellum.
 In addition, we put forward a thesis that the cerebellum embodies internal models of all persistent, exogenous reference and disturbance signals acting on the body and observable through the error signals it receives.
-Our proposed architecture is compared to feedback error learning, a variant of the computed torque method in robotics and currently the best developed computational architecture for the cerebellum.
+Our proposed architecture is compared to feedback error learning, a variant of the computed torque method in robotics.